ncsa/Nightingale_real/docs/source/software/modules.rst

 **Notes:**

 - Modules are independent of which shell is being used.
 Therefore, the module commands are the same for all shells (bash, tcsh, ksh, etc.).
- - The order in which module commands are issued is important.
-With each module load, the changes are prepended to the current user environment paths.
+- The order in which module commands are issued is important because the changes are prepended to the current user environment paths with each module load.